kiwilan/social-oembed/README.md

 ------

 > **Warning**
-> *VERY EXPERIMENTAL* In early development, not stable.
+> In early development, not stable.

 ## Why ?